jkshitij77/newmoderationplatformforecholeap/README.md

-I have attached all the files necessary and the package.lock is there in the og package.json but commented out I have not attached any firebase functionality right now
+I have attached all the files necessary and the package.lock is here down below but commented out I have not attached any firebase functionality right now Folder public seems unnecessary

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).